Alpine Wrestling festival spotlights brawn, Swiss pride

 "They don't want to be perceived as a German company that is infiltrating Switzerland, but as a company that is supporting an ancient Swiss sport," said John, of the Swiss Schwingen Association.

-Switzerland's biggest bank, UBS UBSN.VX, whose reputation was bruised following a government bailout during the financial crisis, is one of the main sponsors of this year's event.
+Switzerland's biggest bank, UBS, whose reputation was bruised following a government bailout during the financial crisis, is one of the main sponsors of this year's event.

 Other backers of the games - which are considered the Schwingen Olympics - include brewer Feldschloesschen, Japanese car maker Toyota and Swiss supermarket chain Migros.